 Tire model designations are almost meaningless these days because they keep changing almost as fast as cell phones.
 If a particular model of tire is produced for more than a year , it's a long time.
 Tire manufacturers are constantly tweaking and altering the tires they produce.
 Many of these "improvements" or changes have little to do with actual performance changes in a tire, but more with marketing and repositioning the tire against competitors.
 This makes tire comparisons very difficult because the products are constantly changing.

-Consumer Reports does an excellent job of rating and comparing tires.
-They are not in the business of selling tires, so I trust their evaluations to be unbiased and accurate.
-But the comparisons get out of date very quickly because of the rapid pace with which tires are constantly being discontinued and replaced with newer models.
+Consumer Reports Tire Buying Guide does an excellent job of rating and comparing tires.
+They are not in the business of selling tires, so you can trust their evaluations to be unbiased and accurate.

 Tire Rack also has a wealth of tire information, including consumer reviews of tires people have purchased.
 Just remember that Tire Rack is in the business of selling tires, so the ratings may be skewed and they may be promoting one brand of tire over another.
 The same precaution goes for their user reviews.
 A hundred people may be very satisfied with a particular tire, but one person who is not and posts a negative review can give the impression that a tire is not so good.
 So keep that in mind when reading customer reviews of tires.

 As a general rule, tires that are made with softer compounds provide better dry traction, handling and braking performance, but do not wear as well as tires made with harder compounds.
 The design of the tread has the greatest influence on noise, while the construction of the sidewalls has the largest impact on ride smoothness.
 Taller softer sidewalls (higher aspect ratio) usually provide the smoothest ride, while shorter stiffer sidewalls (low aspect ratio tires) provide better cornering and handling control.]

-In addition to the price of the tires themselves, you will also have to pay for balancing (mounting is includes), new valve stems, an old tire disposal fee, and tax.
+In addition to the price of the tires themselves, you will also have to pay for balancing (mounting is usually included), new valve stems, an old tire disposal fee, and tax.
 If you want road hazard coverage, that will be extra, too.
 Road hazard warranties can be well worth the price if you puncture or damage a low mileage tire and have to replace it.